The user wants to achieve a single goal which can be broken down into dependable sub-tasks.

-In a system with many variables, a user can reach many goals manipulating these variables in different ways.
+In a system with many variables, a user can reach their goals by manipulating these variables in different ways.
 The Wizard pattern can be used to group such variables into separate goals.
-This will convert the task of completing a complex goal from requiring multiple actions from the user into being a coherent process.
+This will convert the task of completing a complex goal from multiple disparate actions into a coherent process.

 When users are forced to follow a set of pre-defined steps they are less likely to miss important aspects of a process and will thus commit fewer errors.

 Wizards are often made for the untrained user.
 For this reason, make sure your wizard can be completed without training.
 A rationale behind using a wizard is to avoid training for rare or intimidating tasks – not to develop expertise5.

-Using the Wizard pattern helps the user perform a complex task, but can at the same time effect the performance time of the task.
+Using the Wizard pattern helps the user perform a complex task, but can at the same time it effects the performance time of the task.

 An effective wizard breaks down a complex tasks into sub-tasks and possibly sub-sub-tasks.
-Sub-tasks are through task analysis broken down and sequenced in a way that feels familiar and comfortable for the user.
-Such task analysis is conducted before screen design begins and is best done observing real users performing the task in their own work environment.
+Sub-tasks are sequenced in a way that feels familiar and comfortable for the user using task analysis.
+Task analysis is conducted before screen design begins and is best done observing real users performing the task in their own work environment.
 The output of the task analysis is an outline and information architecture for the wizard.

-By breaking a task up into many screens, there is a chance to lose the user.
-If the process of finishing the wizard feels too long, the user often gets annoyed and possibly abandons the wizard before finishing it.
+By breaking a task up into too many screens, there is a chance of disorienting the user.
+If it takes too long to finish the wizard, the user may get annoyed and possibly abandons the wizard before finishing it.